OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/manual.md

 - [Case Study](./casestudy.md)

 -----------------
 See the code for more details. _This_ is Open Source 😜
+You can also contact me in case this document deserves to be any clearer...

+---